Art Tatum: Critical standing

+In the 1980s, musicologist Gunter Schuller conducted a detailed analysis of two of Tatum's Capitol Records recordings, "Willow Weep for Me" and "Aunt Hagar's Blues."
+Schuller concluded that these performances represented some of Tatum's finest work, noting that each musical phrase developed organically and cohesively from the last.
+Schuller observed that while Tatum treated the original source material with the greatest respect and gave distinct characters to individual choruses, he held back from overusing his signature technical flourishes.
+According to Schuller, this restraint gave these performances a highly structured, almost composed character.

+When Tom Piazza, a jazz critic of the New York Times, reviewed the Tatum album "Twentieth Century Piano Genius" in 1996, he enthused: “There is a marvelous sense of presence on these recordings; Tatum is at his most relaxed and allusive, playing with a kind of intellectual ferocity and sardonic wit that is absolutely awe-inspiring.
+At times, as on his version of ‘Don’t Blame Me’, he drapes the melody with dense, velvety chords that conceal as much as they reveal of the tune’s outlines.
+At other times, he attacks songs from several angles at once, jabbing, smearing and distorting them, as he does on the rambunctious and hilarious deconstruction of ‘Makin’ Whoopee’.
+On ‘Too Marvelous for Words’ and two radically different and equally brilliant versions each of ‘Love for Sale’ and ‘Sweet Lorraine’, all the listener can do is hold on and watch, amazed, as an entirely new musical landscape emerges under Tatum’s hands from the familiar map of the tunes."

 Other forms of recognition

 In 1989, Tatum's hometown of Toledo established the Art Tatum African American Resource Center in its Kent Branch Library.
 It contains print and audio materials and microfiche, and organizes cultural programs, including festivals, concerts, and a gallery for local artists.

 In 1993, Jeff Bilmes, an MIT student in the field of computational musicology coined the term "tatum" in recognition of the pianist's speed.
 It has been defined as "the smallest time interval between successive notes in a rhythmic phrase", and "the fastest pulse present in a piece of music".

 In 2003, a historical marker was placed outside Tatum's childhood home at 1123 City Park Avenue in Toledo, but by 2017 the unoccupied property was in a state of disrepair.
 In 2021, Art Tatum Zone, a nonprofit organization, was awarded grants to restore the house and improve the neighborhood.
 Also in Toledo, the Lucas County Arena unveiled a 27-feet-high sculpture, the "Art Tatum Celebration Column", in 2009.